dottjt/reddit_response/README.md

 - Target the nofap website, not just reddit.
 Increase your userbase :)

 // Send Final BANNER is not correct, please align with how it's being done in the filters.
 It will show purely if it's middle, but the use has only sent a start, which is wrong.

+- Remove did this count as relapse posts if I'm not addressing them

 ## Nice To Have